 This book offers comprehensive answers for students desirous of knowing more about their field of study and the possibilities of a lucrative career.
-Registration and educational requirements are highlighted and it also entails interviews and advice from leading architects.
+Furthermore, registration and educational requirements are highlights and it also entails interviews and advice from leading architects.

 Aureli takes the reader on a journey of rediscovering the facets of architecture.
-Historical works are examined and contemporary interpretations are given to them.
+Therefore, historical works are examined and contemporary interpretations are given to them.

 Shepheard examines the subject of architecture, describing its place in art and technology, its place in history, and its place now.

 He has taught at the Architectural Association in London, the University of Texas at Austin, the Academie Van Bouwkunst in Amsterdam, and Artesis, Antwerp.